aosobu/frontendlabs/README.md

 # Personal Use
 You can use any of the projects freely for eductional endeacours.
 Please do not use any part of this code commercially.

+# How to handle differnt commit history in github that prevents pull requests
+- git pull origin main into feature branch
+- resolve merge conflicts, if any
+- repush to feature brach